 - lemon slices

-As I mention in the post, you can make the Lemongrass Syrup on the cooktop, or use the no-heat method.
+About lemongrass syrup - As I mention in above, you can make the Lemongrass Syrup on the cooktop, or use the no-heat method.
 You can also purchase the syrup.
 Keep in mind cooling time if you cook it, and curing time if you do the no-heat method or this no-heat method.
 (I make it the day before, and store it in the refrigerator until I need it).

-My husband and I prefer tart to sweet, and we add about 1/2 cup of syrup to 4 cups total liquid.
+How much syrup should I use?
+My husband and I prefer tart to sweet, and we add about ½ cup of syrup to 4 cups total liquid.
 I recommend having 1 cup available so you can adjust to your preference (if you like it sweeter).